milankkk/palentirbot/README.md

 5. download and extract danser to ./data/danser
-(i renamed danser-cli to danser and danser to danser-gui, because i have a headless server but dont know if it matters)
+(i renamed danser-cli to danser and danser to danser-gui, because i have a headless server but dont know if it matters) after first run, danser will generate a folder settings/ where a credentials and default json file will be stored in those change the settings to what you need, and in credentials your client id and secret which you generate in your osu profile under oauth

-6. In default.json danser config change settings to whatever desired
+7. In default.json danser config change settings to whatever desired

-7. run "python3 upload.py" in fileserver/
+8. run "python3 upload.py" in fileserver/
-8. then "cargo run --release" (--release otherwise your bot wont work outside dev server)
+9. then "cargo run --release" (--release otherwise your bot wont work outside dev server)

-9. pray 🙏
+10. pray 🙏

 ...